yathit/ydndb-website-content/ydn-db/doc/query/key-joining.markdown

 description: "NoSQL query"
 class: ydndb
 title: Key joining
-introduction: "IndexedDB API provide ordered enumeration of records in a given key range.
-Join query are left to application ligic to handle. "
+introduction: "The indexedDB API provides ordered enumeration of records in a given key range.
+Join queries are left to the application logic to handle."
 article:
   written_on: 2013-04-01
   updated_on: 2014-04-28